Assassination and terrorism in Iran

 Numerous civilians, including men, women, children, government officials, activists, secular intellectuals and clerics have been victims of assassination, terrorism, or violence against non-combatants, over the course of modern Iranian history.
 Among the most notable acts of terrorism in Iran in the 20th century have been the 1978 Cinema Rex fire and the 1990s chain murders of Iran.

+The only Ayatollah to be assassinated by a foreign government was Ayatollah Ali Khamenei on 28 February 2026, during the 2026 Iran war, which started earlier that day.
+Other Iranian officials were killed during the strikes as well.

 Several Iranian prime ministers, president, and ministers were also assassinated by militant groups during the 20th century.
 Some notable victims include Prime Ministers Mohammad Javad Bahonar, Shapour Bakhtiar, Amir-Abbas Hoveida, Abdolhossein Hazhir and Haj Ali Razmara.
 Also President Mohammad Ali Rajai, Head of Judiciary Mohammad Beheshti, Chief Commander of the Army Ali Sayad Shirazi, and Minister of Labor Dariush Forouhar.

 Alleged, suspected, or admitted perpetrators of terrorism in Iran span a wide range, including Islamic fundamentalists/revivalists (Fadayan-e Islam, Jundallah, Cinema Rex fire, Taliban in a 1998 killing of Iranian diplomats in Afghanistan), Israel or other foreign enemies of the Islamic Republic's nuclear program (Assassination of Iranian nuclear scientists), unidentified anti-Shia extremists (2010 Chabahar suicide bombing, 1994 Imam Reza shrine bomb explosion), Islamist enemies of the Islamic Republic, possibly with help from foreign enemies (Haft-e Tir bombing), hardline Iranian officials (Chain murders of Iran).

 Attacks on Iranians

-Assassinations in Qajar era
+Assassinations in the Qajar era

-Shah Mohammad Khan Qajar was assassinated in 1797 in the city of Susa (Shushi), the capital of Karabakh khanate, after about 16 years in power.
-While Mohammad Khan Qajar's assassination might be called part of the ancient practice of palace intrigue, or motivated simply by fear and/or revenge, the May 1, 1896, killing of Shah Nasser al-Din Shah Qajar conforms more closely to the modern phenomenon of terrorism as a tool of a political movement.
-Nasser al-Din was shot and killed by Mirza Reza Kermani, a follower of Jamal al-Din al-Afghani, an early promoter of modern Pan-Islamism.
+Agha Mohammad Khan Qajar was assassinated on 17 June 1797 in the city of Susa (Shushi), the capital of Karabakh khanate, after about 16 years in power.
+While Mohammad Khan Qajar's assassination might be called part of the ancient practice of palace intrigue, or motivated simply by fear and/or revenge, the 1 May 1896 killing of Naser al-Din Shah Qajar conforms more closely to the modern phenomenon of terrorism as a tool of a political movement.
+Naser al-Din was shot and killed by Mirza Reza Kermani, a follower of Jamal al-Din al-Afghani, an early promoter of modern Pan-Islamism.
 Al-Afghani is reported to have said of the assassination, "surely it was a good deed to kill this bloodthirsty tyrant."